-- Religious holy days; - Required court appearances; - Activities related to obtaining U.S. citizenship; - Documented health-care appointments for the student or a child of the student, including absences related to autism services, if the student returns to school on the same day of the appointment and brings a note from the health-care provider;

-For students in the conservatorship of the state,

-- An activity required under a court-ordered service plan; or - Any court ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days - Required court appearances, - Appearing at a governmental office to obtain U.S. citizenship, - Taking part in a US naturalization oath ceremony, - Serving as an election clerk - Health-care appointments for the student or a child of the student, including absences related to autism services, - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician, - For students in the conservatorship of the state: - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.

 For children of military families, absences of up to five days will be excused for a student to visit a parent, stepparent, or legal guardian going to, on leave from, or returning from certain deployments.
+[See Children of Military Families on page 16.]